Inside GCSG 2026: Clinical Supply Impact On Patient Experience

 Where Connections Become Currency

-Perhaps the real value of GCSG isn’t on the agenda, however – it’s in the diversity of experiences it brings together, and the connections that emerge as a result.
-According to Jacobs, some attendees came to build foundational knowledge, while others shared hard-won lessons from the field.
+Perhaps the real value of GCSG isn’t only on the agenda, however – it’s in the diversity of experiences it brings together, and the connections that emerge as a result.
+According to Jacobs, some attendees came to build foundational knowledge, while others shared hard-won lessons learned from the field.

 What’s more, many of the most valuable insights emerged outside of formal sessions, where candid conversations about constraints and workarounds unfolded.
 While workshops deliver structure, Jacobs noted, “the place where you learn the most is in the bar afterwards.”